 Okay.
 Fruit pizzas are yummy, but my friends from the South insist on something more substantial.
 Here's what they like!
-Also, they insist the the difference between great biscuits and ordinary biscuits is not so much in the ingredients but in how the dough is handled (as little as possible!) - wssmom
+Also, they insist the the difference between great biscuits and ordinary biscuits is not so much in the ingredients but in how the dough is handled (as little as possible!). —wssmom

-- For the biscuits: Preheat oven to 375 degrees.
-Mix together dry ingredients in a bowl; using a pastry cutter or two knives, cut in butter until pebbly.
+- For the biscuits: Preheat oven to 375° F. Mix together dry ingredients in a bowl; using a pastry cutter or two knives, cut in butter until pebbly.
 Make a well in the middle of the dry mixture and pour in buttermilk.
-Use your hands to fold in the buttermilk into the dry ingredients.
+Use your hands to fold the buttermilk into the dry ingredients.
 Add a bit more buttermilk if it seems too dry.
+Season with salt.

 - Place the dough on a floured surface.
-Trying not to use your hands too much, turn the dough over a few times until it has a few layers, and then pat it out until it's a little more than an inch thick.
+Trying not to use your hands too much, turn the dough over a few times until it has a few layers and then pat it out until it's a little more than 1 inch thick.

 - Scour your cupboard until you find a glass with about a 3-inch diameter.
-Try the glass you were drinking the pinot grigio from the previous evening.
-Make sure it's clean, and use it to cut out biscuits (fold scraps together to make a biscuit); place on ungreased cookie sheet so that the sides do not touch.
+(Try the glass you were drinking the pinot grigio from on the previous evening.)
+Make sure it's clean, then use it to cut out biscuits (fold scraps together to make the last biscuit); place on an ungreased cookie sheet so that the sides do not touch.

-- Bake 20 minutes or until golden brown on top.
+- Bake for 20 minutes or until golden brown on top.
 Split and top with sausage gravy.